PolarGeospatialCenter/setsm_postprocessing_python/README.md

                         If not provided, default scheduler (or jobscript #CONDOPT_) options will be used.
                         **Note:** Due to implementation difficulties, this directory will also become the working directory for the job process.
 Since relative path inputs are always changed to absolute paths in this script, this should not be an issue. (default: None)
-  --email [EMAIL]       Send email to user upon end or abort of the LAST SUBMITTED task. (default: None) --remove-incomplete   Only remove unfinished (no .fin file) output, do not build strips. (default: False) --use-old-masks       Use existing scene masks instead of deleting and re-filtering. (default: False) --old-org             Use old scene and strip results organization in flat directory structure,prior to reorganization into strip pairname folders. (default: False)
+  --email [EMAIL]       Send email to user upon end or abort of the LAST SUBMITTED task. (default: None) --restart             Remove any unfinished (no .fin file) output before submitting all unfinished strips. (default: False) --remove-incomplete   Only remove unfinished (no .fin file) output, do not build strips. (default: False) --use-old-masks       Use existing scene masks instead of deleting and re-filtering. (default: False) --old-org             Use old scene and strip results organization in flat directory structure,prior to reorganization into strip pairname folders. (default: False)